rockdonald2/HeartDiseasePrediction/README.md

 1. `git clone` this repo,
 2. build `web` project with `cd web/app && npm run build && cd ../..`
-3. `docker compose up` to install services,
+3. `docker compose up -d` to install services,
-4. ready to go.
+4. wait a minute, then ready to go.

 You have a container deployed Jupyter Lab (port `8889`), FastAPI with uvicorn (port `1111`) and NGINX (port `80`).